HomeBlogThe Apokélypse: Pokémon, Addiction, Dopamine and Life

 Of course the issues then arise with the humans that are too glued to their phones to see the semi-trailer coming from their right, but this has already been happening for the past few years, so there is nothing new there.

-A whole new app and world for people to add into their lives, do the negatives outweigh the positives with this one?
+But with a whole new app and world for people to add into their lives, will the negatives outweigh the positives?
 I’ll let you decide.
-For now, I’m off to catch me another Zubat.
+For now, I’m off to catch another Zubat.